-The Trusts and Estates Practice Group guides individuals, families, and fiduciaries in the development of practical estate planning strategies.
+The Trusts and Estates Practice Group guides individuals, families and fiduciaries in the development of practical estate planning strategies.
 We also provide counsel on more complex matters, including personal and business succession planning, international estate planning, liquidity needs, charitable giving and litigation.

 Planning and Administration

 Today’s tax rules require more complex planning.
 In the development of your estate plan, we take into account all aspects of the complex federal and state laws and regulations that affect transfers of wealth.
 We work closely with the Tax, Corporate and Real Estate Practice Groups to identify optimal strategies for the protection and disposition of your assets.
-We empower you to proactively address special family needs, including the establishment of trusts, premarital agreements and marital dissolutions.
+We empower our clients to proactively address special family needs, including the establishment of trusts, premarital agreements and marital dissolutions.